Retro spoiler alert: “Soylent Green is People!”

 That final line of the 1963 film became iconic and is still listed in most top movie quotes lists.
 It was a revelation, a kept secret despite a society where every man woman and child knew of the Soylent Green brand, but not the ingredients.

 Similarly, the ad tech industry is being disrupted by technology that empowers people to have more choice over their web experience and personal data.
 People are not uni-dimensional eyeballs, a homogeneous ‘audience’, or mere stats to track.
 Nothing has made that more prevalent than the adoption of adblocking technology and the demands for greater privacy and control.
+Not only was there a wave of adblocking technology, but as detection grew, there were developments of anti-adblock killer or "adblocker blocker blockers".

 For the digital ad industry this is a large and growing problem.
 Digiday reports research from Global Web Index that 47% of internet users use adblocking technology today, and Digiday suggests the cost to publishers could exceed $35 billion by 2020.
 So what should publishers and brands keep in mind about the diverse preferences of their visitors, and the need for nimble visitor relationship solutions?